 For international students dreaming of studying abroad, choosing the right college is a life-changing decision.
 The allure of the American education system is its diversity, but with so many options, not all colleges offer equal opportunities or outcomes.
 Graduation rates serve as an essential indicator of student success, reflecting whether students achieve their goals within the expected time frame.

-This article explores the 10 lowest graduation rate colleges in the US, analyzing factors behind their statistics and providing insights to help students make informed decisions.
+This article explores the 10 lowest graduation rate colleges in US, analyzing factors behind their statistics and providing insights to help students make informed decisions.
 We’ll also address common pain points international students face and offer actionable advice.

 What Are Graduation Rates, and Why Do They Matter?